major rivers and lakes in Virginia

 Source: US Geological Survey (USGS), Reference and Outline Maps of the United States - Rivers and Lakes

-What we see today is a brief snapshop, in geologic time.
-In another billion years, old mountains will be flattened by erosion, new mountains will be uplifted by tectonic forces, and rivers will move their channels as the perpetual process of erosion continues to reshape the landscape.
+The topography that we see today is a brief snapshot in geologic time.
+In another 50 million years old mountains will be flattened by erosion, new mountains will be uplifted by tectonic forces, and rivers will move their channels as the perpetual process of erosion continues to reshape the landscape.

 Church Hill in Richmond, site of Patrick Henry's Give Me Liberty or Give Me Death speech at St. John's Church on March 23, 1775, is on the high ground (watershed divide) between Shockoe Creek and Stony Run/Gillie Creek

 Source: US Geological Survey (USGS), Richmond 1:24,000 scale topographic map (2010)